SoftRyzen-internship/career-consultant/README.md

 ## Features

-The layout is responsive and cross-browser compatible - mobile starts from 360px, tablet from 768px, desktop from 1280px.
+Website consists from 2 pages: Main & Privacy Policy. </br>The layout is responsive and cross-browser compatible - mobile starts from 360px, tablet from 768px, desktop from 1280px.
 The layout from 360px to 480px is fluid (stretchable).
 Used mobile-first approach.

 ### Sections